The Case for Change: No Wrong Door shows the way

 A picture paints a thousand words, they say, so what better way to explain a fresh approach to children’s social care to staff, young people and their families than through an animation?

-The No Wrong Door project pioneered by North Yorkshire County Council (NYCC), and already scaling in eight local authorities, turns support for young people on the edge of care on its head.
+As Josh MacAlister’s independent review of children’s social care, The Case for Change, is published, it is clear that many of the ingredients for change have already been identified and built into the No Wrong Door project pioneered by North Yorkshire County Council (NYCC), and already scaling in eight local authorities.
+This project turns support for young people on the edge of care on its head.
 Rather than wait months for appointments in unfamiliar places with unfamiliar specialists, young people are offered short, medium or respite stays in No Wrong Door Hubs, where they’ll find the same police liaison officer, communication support worker and clinical psychologist ready to help them out.

 The hand-drawn, energetic and accessible animation centres on Alex’s journey from initial problems at home to a short stay in the Hub and on to a safe place to live, in this case back with her parents.
 Alex’s interactions with different specialists in a laid back and safe space, is heightened with sound effects and background noises which bring to life the bustling, homely Hub experience.